 Structural composite lumber (SCL) - Structural composite lumber (SCL) is a term used to encompass the family of engineered wood products that includes laminated veneer lumber (LVL), parallel strand lumber (PSL), laminated strand lumber (LSL) and oriented strand lumber (OSL).
-With its ability to be manufactured using small, fast-grow and underutilized trees, SCL products represent an efficient use of forest resources as they help to meet the increasing demand for structural lumber products that have highly reliable strength and stiffness properties.
+With its ability to be manufactured using small, fast-growing and underutilized trees, SCL products represent an efficient use of forest resources as they help to meet the increasing demand for structural lumber products that have highly reliable strength and stiffness properties.
 SCL consists of dried and graded wood veneers, strands or flakes that are layered upon one another and bonded together with a moisture resistant adhesive into large blocks known as billets.
 The grain of each layer of veneer or flakes run primarily in the same direction.
 This method allows the SCL to be produced to lengths only limited by shipping constraints.
 SCL has been successfully used in a variety of applications, such as rafters, headers, beams, joists, truss chords, I-joist flanges, columns and wall studs.

 Cross-laminated timber (CLT) - CLT consists of dimensional lumber layered at right angles to one another and then glued to form structural panels with exceptional strength and stability (typically three, five, or seven plies).
 CLT can be used for complete wall, floor and roof slabs as a stand-alone system or with other structural products (e.g., post and beam).
-Due to the large thickness of the panels the structural elements can also be incorporated as the finish in the interior of the buildings.
+The structural elements can also be incorporated as the finish in the interior of the buildings.
 The alternating layers give CLT strength in two directions which allow for much more design flexibility.
-The material lends itself particularly well to prefabrication, and can be CNCd to allow for quick installation of MEP systems.
+The material lends itself particularly well to prefabrication, and can be CNC'd to allow for quick installation of Mecahnical, Electrical and Plumbing (MEP) systems.
 The large slabs allow for quick erection of the structural components with no need for curing or reshoring time.

-Glued-laminated timber (glulam or, when used as panels, GLT) - Glulam is composed of individual wood laminations (dimension lumber), selected and positioned based on their performance characteristics.
-The lumber is then bonded together with durable, moisture resistant adhesive.
+Glued-laminated timber (glulam or GLT) - Glulam is composed of individual wood laminations (dimension lumber), selected and positioned based on their performance characteristics.
+The lumber is then bonded together with a durable, moisture resistant adhesive.
 Glulam has excellent strength and stiffness properties, and is available in a range of appearance grades.
-Its typical use is beams and columns, but more recently has been used in a plank orientation for floor slabs or roof decking.
-It can also be curved and bent, lending itself to the creation of unique structural forms.
+Its typical use is beams and columns, but more recently has been used in a on edge orientation for floor slabs or roof decking.
+It can also be curved, lending itself to the creation of unique structural forms.
 Pound for pound GLT equals or exceeds the strength of most building materials and can achieve impressive spans and load bearing capacities.

-Nail-laminated timber (NLT) - NLT is created from individual dimension lumber members (2x4, 2x6 etc.), stacked on edge and fastened with nails or screws to create a larger structural slab.
+Nail-laminated timber (NLT) -NLT is created from individual dimension lumber members (2x4, 2x6 etc.), stacked on edge and fastened with nails or screws to create a larger structural slab.
 Commonly used in floors and roofs, it offers the potential for a variety of textured appearances in exposed applications.
-In addition to being prefabricated in factory, NLT can also be created on site.
+In addition to being prefabricated in a factory, NLT can also be created on site.
 Like glulam, NLT lends itself to the creation of unique forms by alternating lamination size.
 In addition to its use in floor and roof components NLT has been proven to be an effective material for elevator and stair shafts.

-Dowel-laminated timber (DLT) - Similar in lay up to NLT, panels are made from softwood lumber boards (2-by-4, 2-by-6, etc.) stacked like the boards of NLT but friction-fit with hardwood dowels.
-The dowels hold each board side-by-side, while the friction fit adds dimensional stability.
+Dowel-laminated timber (DLT) - Similar in lay up to NLT, panels are made from softwood dimensional lumber (2x4, 2x6, etc.) like the laminations of NLT but friction-fit with hardwood dowels.
+The dowels hold each lamination side-by-side, while the friction fit adds dimensional stability.
 This allows for a 100% timber product using no fasteners or adhesives.
 This allows for no damage to CNC machines caused by nails.
-Some companies are exploring NLT using hardwood nails and CLT using dowel lamination.
+Some companies are even exploring NLT using hardwood 'nails'.